SansGuidon/bookmarks/README.md

 * [JC Brand](https://opkode.com/blog/slacks-bait-and-switch/) - (2018) Slack's bait and switch | We all know the real reason Slack has closed off their gateways.
 Their business model dictates that they should.
 They're a typical walled garden, information silo or Siren Server
 * [Bozhidar Bozhanov](https://techblog.bozho.net/gdpr-practical-guide-developers/) - (2017) GDPR – A Practical Guide For Developers
 * [Surveillance Self-Defense](https://ssd.eff.org/en/module/creating-strong-passwords) - (2017) Creating Strong Passwords
-* [PrivacyAngel](https://privacyangel.com/) - Better protect your privacy online | Know which data you share for each popular online services.
 * [Sven Slootweg](https://gist.github.com/joepie91/5a9909939e6ce7d09e29) - (2015) Don't use VPN services.
 > Because a VPN in this sense is just a glorified proxy.
 The VPN provider can see all your traffic, and do with it what they want - including logging.
 * [Dennis Schubert](https://schub.io/blog/2019/04/08/very-precarious-narrative.html) - (2019) VPN - a Very Precarious Narrative